GaelWLR/critterpedia/README.md

 ## Data Source

-All creature data comes from the Animal Crossing New Horizons API / community data sources.
+All data and assets are sourced from [ACNHAPI](https://github.com/alexislours/ACNHAPI) by [@alexislours](https://github.com/alexislours).

+- JSON data files under CC BY 4.0 license
+- Images and music assets are the sole property of Nintendo

 ## License